Capital punishment in Singapore: Appeals

 Successful clemency applications are thought to be even rarer.
 Since 1965, the presidential clemency has been granted seven times to death row inmates, whose sentences were all commuted to life imprisonment (not counting the clemency pleas of the underaged offenders serving TPP).
 The most recent case was in August 2025, when convicted drug trafficker Tristan Tan Yi Rui was granted clemency by President Tharman Shanmugaratnam, who commuted Tan's death sentence to life imprisonment.
 Prior to Tan's pardon, the last presidential clemency to be granted was in April 1998, when President Ong Teng Cheong pardoned a 19-year-old death row inmate and convicted murderer Mathavakannan Kalimuthu, commuting his death sentence to life imprisonment.

 Previously, other than the Court of Appeal, offenders were allowed to file criminal or civil appeals to the Privy Council in London, where the judges could hear their appeals once they exhausted all avenues of appeal in Singapore.
 This avenue of appeal was fully abolished for all criminal and civil matters in April 1994.
 One case in which an appeal to the Privy Council was successful was the case of murderer Mohamed Yasin bin Hussin.
 Nineteen-year-old Yasin robbed, raped and murdered a 58-year-old woman at Pulau Ubin in April 1972.
-He was sentenced to death for murder in 1974 and lost his appeal before the Privy Council accepted his appeal and sentenced him to two years' imprisonment for causing death while committing a rash/negligent act.
+He was condemned to death for murder in 1974 and lost his appeal before the Privy Council accepted his appeal and sentenced him to two years' imprisonment for causing death while committing a rash/negligent act.